epigenesys/epi-js-npm/README.md

 Add `data-auto-update-url` to the element you would like to auto update.
 You can also specify `data-auto-update-interval` (default to 3000ms).
 The remote server needs to respond a JSON object with the key `newContent` which contains the content that will replace the content of the element, and optionally an `enablePolling` boolean.
 When `enablePolling` is set to false, auto update will stop.

+An `autoupdate.updated` event will be fired when the update is successful.

 ### Flash Message
 Add to your `app/javascript/packs/application.js`